sleep training

 Posted in:

-“Sleep training is the process of training young children to fall asleep on their own, typically by means of techniques in which the child is left to cry without being comforted, either for gradually increasing periods of time or until they fall asleep.”
+“The process of training young children to fall asleep on their own, typically by means of techniques in which the child is left to cry without being comforted, either for gradually increasing periods of time or until they fall asleep.”

 “Simply put, sleep training—also called sleep teaching or sleep learning—is the process of helping your infant learn how to fall asleep and stay asleep.”

-Sleep Conditioning is teaching your baby, gently, how to receive the best quality sleep possible.
 It’s utilizing all of the tools in our disposal to teach your baby healthy sleep habits.
 This is generally done in a baby’s first 3-4 months.
 [Sleep conditioning is mostly effective before the 4 month sleep regression.]

 There is no magic wand when it comes to making newborns sleep better.
 Our whole process leans heavily on a few different things: